DECSIS/docker-barman/README.md

     28 10 * * * barman backup postgreslab3

-**Important**: Please notice that this additional property is prefixed by `#:` so barman dos not complain (outputing a warning) about an unknown property.
+**Important**: Please notice that this additional property is prefixed by `#:` to avoid barman complaining about an unknown property.
 The `:` is there to make clear this is not just a comment.

 ## Available metrics